OS-samirhami/EKS-Rundeck-IAM/README.md

 Maps the IAM role to Kubernetes RBAC groups:
 - Maps `EKSRORole` to the `rundeck-readonly` group
 - Uses username `rundeck` for audit logging
-- Also includes node role mapping for EKS worker nodes
+- Also includes node role mapping for `sre-team-dev-eks` worker nodes (`sre-team-dev-eks-node-role`)

 ### 4. Kubernetes RBAC Configuration